PatrickHo-134/learning_notes_app/README.md

 ]
 ```

-## Set up the frontend using Create React App:
-- In a separate terminal or command prompt, navigate to the root of your project directory.
-- Run the following command to set up the frontend with Create React App:
-     - `npx create-react-app frontend`

-(At this point, we have 2 terminals open at the same time.
-One on backend and another on frontend)

-## Install Redux and Axios for frontend state management and API communication
-- Change into the frontend directory:
-     - `cd frontend`
-- Run the following command to install Redux and Axios
-     - `npm install redux react-redux axios`

 ## Start the development servers:
 - In terminal for backend, run the following command to start the Django development server:
      - `python3 manage.py runserver`
-- In terminal for frontend, run the following code to start the React development server:
-     - `npm start`

 At this point, you should have your Django backend and React frontend up and running.
-The Django development server will be accessible at http://localhost:8000, and the React development server will be accessible at http://localhost:3000.
+The Django development server will be accessible at http://localhost:8000

 # Building backend